rushimok73/AWS-SAA-C03-Notes/README.md

   - Some requests take more CPU than others.
 - Failed instances will still show up in DNS cache.
   - Due to TTL values, a user can be directed toward a dead server.

+Never use v1(classic) Load balancers

 #### 1.12.1.1.
 Load Balancers Architecture

 The user connects to a load balancer that is set to listens on port 80 and 443.

+Load Balancing Nodes (1+) are placed in each subnet.
+These nodes then connect to computes(ex EC2)

+There can be internet facing and private load balancers

+User --public LB--> Web Server --Private LB--> Application server

 Within AWS, the configuration for which ports the load balancer listens on is called a **listener**.